ejane24/Cardano-NFT-Auto-Mint/README.md

 # Cardano NFT Auto-Mint System

 *Disclaimer: This software is provided as-is with no warranty.
-I take no responsibility for lost funds due to improper use of this system.*
+I take no responsibility for lost funds while using this system.*

 ## What is this software?